“Join with others in being imitators of me, and observe those who conduct themselves according to the model you have in us.” Philippians 3:17.

 We read that Jesus was left alone, and they fell silent.
 So how did Jesus respond?
 If we read Father McKenzie correctly, we might say, “an aura surrounded Jesus with a glow, a calm smile or serenity.”

-This is the opportunity for the rest of us to experience this miracle, this transfiguration of his, and the human sublime.
+Here is the chance for us to experience this miracle, this transfiguration of his, and the human sublime.

-As we experience our Lenten ascent, let’s climb this mountain of ours, with head, heart, and strong hands, one mountain at a time!
+As we experience our Lenten ascent, let’s climb this mountain of ours, with head, heart, and strong hands, one heap at a time!